 Once auto-update is turned on, updating should take care of itself.
 Any time the developers release a new version of their app, it will automatically get updated on your TV box.

 From the menu bar, scroll down to the Settings line; click there to get to the main options screen.

 Auto-update apps is the first item on the list.
 Click it to open a toggle-button window for the setting where you can enable or disable auto-update.

 If you head back to the left-side menu, you’ll see an option for My Apps & Games.

-Click on it and it will show you a list of all the apps that are currently on the device, but the cool part is that it will sort all of the ones that need updates at the top of the list.
+Click on it and it will show you a list of all the apps that are currently on the device.
+It can also sort the apps by status, pulling those needing updates to the top of the list.

-You can update each one manually, or click on the Update All box on the top right hand side.
+You can update each one manually, or click the Update All button at the top right-hand side.

-Once the update is finished, you can launch it from your home screen, or right from the Google Play Store.
+Once the update is finished, you can launch the app from your home screen or directly from the Google Play Store.

-Updating Kodi on the official Android TV is pretty straightforward as well since you can find it on the Google Play Store for Android TV.
+Updating Kodi within the official Android TV program is pretty straightforward as well since you can find it on the Google Play Store.